clkuryla/self_rated_health/gss_eda.md

 - [Mean health over Age/Period/Cohort](#mean-health-over-ageperiodcohort)
 - [Cohorts](#cohorts)
+  - [Interesting and seemingly
+    robust](#interesting-and-seemingly-robust)
+- [Relationship of self-rated health to age, separated out by years](#relationship-of-self-rated-health-to-age-separated-out-by-years)
+- [Regress the age coefficient on year](#regress-the-age-coefficient-on-year)
   - [Happiness and health](#happiness-and-health)

 Take a look at GSS dataset, what’s available, some trends, etc.